SDGforskning/sdg-strings/SDG02_query_action_WoS.md

     )
     NEAR/15
       (
-        ("adapt*" OR "mitigat*" OR "protect*" OR "avoid*" OR "limit" OR "prevent*" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*"
+        ("mitigat*" OR "protect*" OR "avoid*" OR "limit" OR "prevent*" OR "sendai" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*" OR "programme$"
+        OR "adapt*"
         OR
           (
-            ("cope" OR "coping" OR "tolera*" OR "preparedness" OR "early warning") NEAR/5
+            ("cope" OR "coping" OR "tolera*" OR "preparedness" OR "early warning" OR "manag*" OR "relief") NEAR/5
               ("implement*" OR "establish*" OR "build*" OR "develop" OR "improv*" OR "increase" OR "increasing" OR "maintain*"